The Interface tab is where you watch your model run. It also has tools you can use to inspect and alter what’s going on inside the model.

 You can zoom in or out using the slider beneath the view and you can

-displayed.
-You can enter a new value.
-It will be as if, for example,
+enter a new value.
+It will be as if, for example, the code

 Below the agent variable area there is a mini-command center.
 Rather than running code as the observer, or talking to all of the turtles, patches, or links, the code entered in this command center is run only by this agent.